 Why do you want to work here?
 Why are you interested in this position?
-Today, you'll learn how to answer these tricky interview questions right.
-Read on!
+In this article, we’ll show you how to answer these tricky interview questions right, and ace the interview.

 You’re a budtender worth your weight in OG Kush.